petermr/pygetpapers/README.md

 12. if user wants to start query from configuration file `pygetpapers --config "C:\Users\DELL\test\saved_config.ini"`

+## About the author and community

+`pygetpapers` has been developed by Ayush Garg under the dear guidance of the OpenVirus community and Peter Murray Rust.
+Ayush is currently a high school student who believes that the world can only truly progress when knowledge is open and accessible by all.

+Testers from OpenVirus have given a lot of useful feedback to Ayush without which this project would not have been possible.

+The community has taken time to ensure that everyone can contribute to this project.
+So, YOU, the developer, reader and researcher can also contribute by testing, developing and sharing.

-## Contribution
+## Contributions

 Contributions are welcome through issues as well as pull requests.
-For direct contributions you can mail the authon Ayush Garg at ayush@science.org.in
+For direct contributions you can mail the author at ayush@science.org.in.

 ## Feature Requests